 Remember, we work for you and only you.
 We do not want to waste your time or ours.
 Be open and honest with us and we will bend over backwards to get your Mortgage agreed.

 If you use a Mortgage Broker from the Estate Agents, they either work directly for the estate agents or they receive a certain amount of business from those agents.
-You need to be confident they are working in your best interests – especially when negotiating a purchase price.
+You need to be confident they are working in your best interests – especially when negotiating a purchase price if buying through the Estate Agents they work for.
 If the agents know how much you can afford, they may push you higher knowing you can go higher.

 If we think of anymore than ‘8 tips before applying for a mortgage’ we will add to the list.